DeMoehn/aws-templates/lambda-s3-image-upload-and-watermark/README.md

 # S3 Image Upload and Watermark

-- Uses AWS Lambda and an S3 Trigger to convert original images to resized, watermarkt images.
+- Uses AWS Lambda and an S3 Trigger to convert original images to resized, watermarked images.
 - Also includes a simple static HTML/JS website to upload and display images.

 ![Architecture](_img/s3-image-upload-and-watermark.png)